How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 It's expensive, and there's no way around it.
 Munich's rents are 30-50% higher than Berlin's.
 A WG room that would cost €450 in Berlin costs €550-700 in Munich.
 Studios start at €800 and go well above €1,200.
 This is the baseline reality, and your budget needs to reflect it.

-The Studentenwerk is your best friend.
-The Studierendenwerk München Oberbayern operates over 10,000 student housing spots across Munich.
+If you are enrolled, the Studentenwerk is your best friend.
+The Studierendenwerk München Oberbayern operates over 10,000 housing spots across Munich.
 Dorm rooms range from €250-450/month including utilities.
 The catch is that waitlists can be 1-2 semesters long.
 Apply immediately when you receive your admission, not after you arrive.

 WG culture exists but is less dominant than in Berlin.
 Munich's WG scene is active but smaller.
-Many Munich students live in dorms or small apartments rather than shared flats.
+Many people here live in dorms or small apartments rather than shared flats.
 This means fewer WG listings, which makes each one more competitive.

 Landlords are formal.
 Munich landlords tend to be more traditional than Berlin landlords.
 They expect complete documentation, proof of income, and often a SCHUFA credit report.
 Being organized and professional in your application matters more here than anywhere else in Germany.